KIST-CSRC/Octopus/README.md

-# OCTOPUS (Operation Control System for Task Optimization and Job Parallelization via User-optimal Schedulers)
+# OCTOPUS (Operation Control System for Task Optimization and Job Parallelization via a User-optimal Scheduler)

 # Background
 The Materials Acceleration Platform (MAP) has been facilitated to material discovery through widespread exploration of the chemical space.
 However, severe problems in MAP.